ifcanduela/js-hotkey/README.md

 # Hotkey

-A simple JavsScript hotkey helper.
+A simple JavaScript hotkey helper.

 Attach a hotkey like this: